kushaniperera/Blog/pages/Wassom 2015.md

 -
 - [[card]] **Chapter 3: Privacy**

   Suggests that though AR wearables might come with their own privacy issues they can also be used to solve them.
-Such as, given the wide canvas available to display information, it can show the users which devices in his vicinity might be collecting data a
+Such as, given the wide canvas available to display information, it can show the users which devices in his vicinity might be collecting data and/or what data it might be collecting.